Inputs

 Use this when follow-up stalls because project readiness was never scored.

-Use this when proposal follow-up is valuable enough for a full Revenue Audit.
+Use this when proposal follow-up is valuable enough for a full AI System Plan.

 Next step